mangojuicejs/mangojuice/README.md

 ```
 **`@Cmd.batch`** is a command type aimed to execute other commands. `batch` commands should decide what will be done next and in what order.
 Returned value can be an array, a command or null/undefined.

-**`@Cmd.execLatest`**.
-There is also `@Cmd.execEvery`.
-It is a command for executing an async function.
+**`@Cmd.task`**.
+It is a command for executing an async function (Task).
 A command of this type should return a `Task` object, which defines what async function should be executed, and also the success and fail handler commands.
 The success command will be executed with a value returned by async function, and the fail command will be executed with an error object thrown by the async function.
 The success and fail commands are optional (a no-op will be executed if there is no defined handler).
-A task function gets the same arguments as the command function which created the task.
+A task function gets the same arguments as the command function which created the task (be default).
+You can override arguments by `.args(a,b,c)` function of a `Task`.

+By default taks is a "single thread".
+It means that only one async fucnction can be executing at one point in time for one model.
+So, if you will execute the task while another one already executing, then exucuting task will be canceled and the new one will be started.

+To make a task "multi-thread" you just need to write `@Cmd.task({ every: true })`.
+With this, if you will call a task command 10 times, it will be executed 10 times in parallel.

 **`this.call(fetch, 'www.google.com/search')`** is the task.
 This was inspired by `redux-saga` and needed to achive two goals:

 * it creates a task cancellation point and
 * it makes easier to test a task (you can pass some testing `call` func in a context which will mock results of `call`s).

-If some task marked as `execLatest`, then only one async fucnction can be executing at one point in time.
-So, if you will execute the task while another one already executing, then exucuting task will be canceled and the new one will be started.

 ### All together – Main Block
 ```js